onadan/SwiftDocs/README.md

 SwiftDocs leverages a robust stack of technologies:

 - **Next.js**: A leading React framework that ensures a lightning-fast, responsive user interface.
-- **App Router**: An advanced routing system simplifying navigation within the platform.
 - **OpenAI API**: Enhances documentation processes with AI-driven content generation, summarization, and analysis.
-- **Modern Web Technologies**: Including HTML, CSS, and JavaScript for an intuitive and user-friendly interface.
 - **Cloud Infrastructure**: Hosted on scalable cloud infrastructure for reliability and availability.

 ## User Impact